You are currently viewing Tango Choying Dzong, where Avalokiteshvara revealed himself as “the Wrathful Hayagriva”

 The Architecture of Tango Monastery

 The Tango Choying Dzong Monastery is built in the Dzong structure.
 It covers the caves where saints performed miracles and other religious activities such as meditation from the 12th century onwards.
 Tango Monastery has a prominent main tower with recesses.
-You will find engraved slates behind the prayer wheels inside the monastery.
+You will find engraved slates behind the prayer wheels inside monastery.
 It has semi-circular walls from the outside.
 Just outside the Tango monastery is a courtyard with a gallery illustrating the leaders of the Drukpa Kagyupa lineage.

-Tango Monastery
+Tango Monastery Thimphu

-Tulku Lhakhang
+Trulku Lhakhang

 The ground floor of the Tulku Lhakhang where the main deity Buddha is installed is made of gold and copper.
 Buddha statue is nearly 15 feet tall, thrice a man’s height.
 The sculptor of this statue was Panchen Deva of Nepal.
 Flanking the main deity are a clay Buddha Dipankara cast in medicinal metals and a statue of Maitreya nearly 10 feet tall, double the height of a man.
 The life-size statues of the 8 chief spiritual sons of the Buddha (the Jang Sem Nye Wai Say Chen Gyad which are Jamyang, Chador, Chenrizig, Namkhai Nyingpo, Dripa Namsel, Saye Nyingpo, Jamba and Jampel Zhenu Jurpa) are also housed here.
 Trulku Dzing and Druk Chophel are credited for sculpturing these statues.